tommilligan/nervous-efficient-rebel/README.md

 # nervous-efficient-rebel (NER) service

-The Named Entity Recognition (NER) service is a fat service providing NER.
-It aims to wrap a fat internal Java server in a thin external Node server, which provides additional:
+This is a fat service providing Named Entity Recognition (NER).
+It aims to wrap a fat internal Java server in a thin external Node server This provides additional feature such as:

-* authentication
+* authorizatino
 * JSON syntax